AmbitGroupvienna/usda-fns-ingest/README.md

 	pipenv install --dev

-This tool makes use of the [django-data-ingest](https://github.com/18F/django-data-ingest) tool, if you also are developing that tool at the same time, you will need to have a local copy of it.
+This tool makes use of the [ReVAL](https://github.com/18F/ReVAL) tool, if you also are developing that tool at the same time, you will need to have a local copy of it.
 You can then install and point to the local copy so the changes you make there will reflect on this tool immediately.

-	pipenv install -d -e <path to django-data-ingest>
+	pipenv install -d -e <path to ReVAL>

 You can then activate the Python virtual environment: